lifesfun101/lifesfun101.github.io/_posts/2021-05-28-Offshore-Review.md

 I ended up only using Covenant on 1/4 of the windows machines (as I did not want to pay for more time than I had to) then I got fed up and just resorted back to MSF/nc.

 **The Good**

 I am not into CTF challenges, but ippsec did an AMAZING job at his challenge.
 Although I did lose my patience with it couple of times, at the end I totally loved the approach and the methods.

 **The Bad**

 As much of an amazing experience that Offshore was, there was a box where you either had to write a script to automate the process or you would be stuck in a robot loop attempting to exploit it.
 The exploit chance for that box was about 1/50, as i discussed it with numerous users.
 However, I am not the biggest fans of CTFs as I mentioned above and I don't think I would have time to exploit this type of box on a regular assessment, therefore I really did not like it.
 However, to each their own right?

-Overall, it took me just over 2 months to finish the box and I think that's what the timing would be for most people with full time jobs and other life responsibilities.
+It took me just over 2 months to finish the box and I think that's what the timing would be for most people with full time jobs and other life responsibilities.

 Summary
 -------